mehulagg/gitlab/doc/administration/geo/setup/database.md

 Secondary sites use a separate PostgreSQL installation as a tracking database to keep track of replication status and automatically recover from potential replication issues.
 Omnibus automatically configures a tracking database when `roles(['geo_secondary_role'])` is set.

-If you want to run this database in a highly available configuration, follow the instructions below.
+If you want to run this database in a highly available configuration, don't use the `geo_secondary_role` above.
+Instead, follow the instructions below.

-A production-ready and secure setup requires at least three Consul nodes, three Patroni nodes on the secondary site secondary site.
+A production-ready and secure setup requires at least three Consul nodes, two Patroni nodes and one PgBouncer node on the secondary site.

 Be sure to use [password credentials](../../postgresql/replication_and_failover.md#database-authorization-for-patroni) and other database best practices.

 #### Step 1.
 Configure a PgBouncer node on the secondary site

-A production-ready and highly available configuration requires at least three Consul nodes, three PgBouncer nodes, and one internal load-balancing node.
-The internal load balancer provides a single endpoint for connecting to the PgBouncer cluster.
-For more information, see [High Availability with Omnibus GitLab](../../postgresql/replication_and_failover.md).

 Follow the minimal configuration for the PgBouncer node for the tracking database: